The History of focal.ie/téarma.ie

 During Phase V (2014-17), a new collection of information technology terms was developed.
 The internet address of the National Terminology Database for Irish changed from focal.ie to téarma.ie on 1 March 2015.

-Phase VI is now underway and as part of this work, a new site along with a brand new editing system were launched on 13 March 2019.
-This system is based on Terminologue which is an open-source platform developed by Fiontar & Scoil na Gaeilge for the National Terminology Database for Irish.
+Under Phase VI (2017-20), a new website along with a brand new editing system were launched on 14 March 2019.
+This system is based on Terminologue which is an open-source platform developed by Gaois for the National Terminology Database for Irish.
 You can find out more about Terminologue here.